Researched and written by Ellen Harold and Don Fleming

 John A. Lomax was autocratic and had the certainty of a Victorian pater familiasin the rightness of his way of doing things with his own family and other intimates, which would include the Ledbetters.
 Lead Belly was proud and volatile and had a well-grounded confidence in his own talent.
 Lomax’s insistence on handling all the money, including what Lead Belly earned from passing his hat after performances, and later doling it out, must have been infuriating.
 To help keep him on an even keel, Lomax arranged for Lead Belly’s girl friend, Martha Promise, to come north and marry him.
 During the wedding he announced to the press that he planned to give all the money that Lead Belly made to Martha, whom he considered a religious (and therefore more stable) person, so that the couple could buy a farm with pigs and cattle similar to the one Lead Belly’s parents had had.

 The immediate cause of the quarrel is murky.
-There had been intimations of trouble in mid-February 1935 when Lead Belly upset the thrifty Lomax by outfitting the Lomax family car with new wheels, tires, and hubcaps while John was away at a conference (Alan Lomax, in fact, believed that Lead Belly’s dissatisfaction with John A. Lomax was primarily motivated by his desire for a new car of his own27).
-John A. Lomax blamed friendships Lead Belly and Martha had made during automobile trips to a black community near Wilton: “His Norwalk [Connecticut] intimates flattered his vanity, furnished him drink, and, according to his own story, offered him contracts that would bring money rolling in.”28 In any case, the seeds of conflict had already been sown before the two embarked on their lecture trip.29
+There had been intimations of trouble in mid-February 1935 when Lead Belly upset the thrifty Lomax by outfitting the Lomax family car with new wheels, tires, and hubcaps while John was away at a conference (Alan Lomax, in fact, believed that Lead Belly’s dissatisfaction with John A. Lomax was primarily motivated by his desire for a new car of his own).
+John A. Lomax blamed friendships Lead Belly and Martha had made during automobile trips to a Black community near Wilton: “His Norwalk [Connecticut] intimates flattered his vanity, furnished him drink, and, according to his own story, offered him contracts that would bring money rolling in.”
+In any case, the seeds of conflict had already been sown before the two embarked on their lecture trip.

 When John A. Lomax and Lead Belly parted, John A. gave Martha Ledbetter $298 in three checks for $50 each and the balance in cash, without informing Lead Belly that he had postdated the checks.
 He explained later that he had arranged this with Martha to prevent Lead Belly from spending the money all at once.
 When he discovered this, Lead Belly was upset and sought legal aid.
 Their lawyer persuaded Lomax to send Lead Belly all his money, which he did.
 Lead Belly then consulted two other lawyers to look into the ARC contract, which had been signed by Lomax alone.
 With race and hillbilly records it was common for the company to pay royalties to an agent and for the agent to then pay lump sums to the performer.
 Lead Belly’s lawyer wrote and requested that royalties be paid directly to Lead Belly.
 This proved a moot point since there were no royalties.
 Next, Huddie and Martha denied that they had signed the performance contract, or would not have signed it if they had understood it, and they threatened to sue.
 Macmillan urged Lomax to settle with the Ledbetters, threatening to cancel publication of the forthcoming book unless an agreement could be reached.